 We have both worked hard, spent long hours at work and are constantly working to better ourselves and be more successful.

-I’m proud of what I’ve accomplished in my life and what my success will mean for my future.
+I’m proud of what I’ve accomplished in my life and what my financial success will mean for my future.

 I shouldn’t allow myself to feel ashamed because of the decisions I’ve made in my life that have led me to this point.